itsallcode/hamcrest-auto-matcher/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=org.itsallcode%3Ahamcrest-auto-matcher&metric=coverage)](https://sonarcloud.io/dashboard?id=org.itsallcode%3Ahamcrest-auto-matcher)
 [![Maven Central](https://img.shields.io/maven-central/v/org.itsallcode/hamcrest-auto-matcher)](https://search.maven.org/artifact/org.itsallcode/hamcrest-auto-matcher)

-## Why use hamcrest-auto-matcher?
+## Why use `hamcrest-auto-matcher`?

-Writing a hamcrest matcher for your model classes by extending [`TypeSafeDiagnosingMatcher`](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/TypeSafeDiagnosingMatcher.html) is a good idea, because it gives you a readable diff of actual and expected property values.
+Writing a Hamcrest matcher for your model classes by extending [`TypeSafeDiagnosingMatcher`](https://hamcrest.org/JavaHamcrest/javadoc/3.0/org/hamcrest/TypeSafeDiagnosingMatcher.html) is a good idea, because it gives you a readable diff of actual and expected property values.
 But doing it by hand is tedious and hard to get right, especially for classes with many properties:
-* It is easy to make mistakes in the [`matches()`](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/TypeSafeDiagnosingMatcher.html#matches%28java.lang.Object%29) method.
+* It is easy to make mistakes in the [`matches()`](https://hamcrest.org/JavaHamcrest/javadoc/3.0/org/hamcrest/TypeSafeDiagnosingMatcher.html#matches%28java.lang.Object%29) method.
 * It requires lot's of boiler plate code.
 * Good layout of actual and expected property values is hard to get right.
 * Each property occurs in multiple places which violates the [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle.